Wampa842/wPluginsAlpha/README.txt

 ----	REQUIREMENTS    ----
 ----------------------------

+PMX Editor.
+The plugins will not work with the legacy PMD Editor.

 The plugins require .NET Framework 4.0 or later.

 	On Windows 8, 8.1 and 10: use Windows Update to download the newest version.